Inside the Russian Space Program

 Today explore St. Petersburg, often described as one of the most beautiful cities in the world.
-Its miles of canals, laced together with graceful bridges set amidst 18th century buildings, have earned it the name, “Venice of the North”.
+Its miles of canals, laced together with graceful bridges set amidst 18th-century buildings, have earned it the name, “Venice of the North”.
 Conceived of by Peter the Great and designed by his favorite European architects, St. Petersburg was meant to be Peter’s link to the western world.
-Capital of Russia from its birth in 1703 until the revolution, the city celebrated its 300th anniversary in 2003.
+As the capital of Russia from its birth in 1703 until the revolution, the city celebrated its 300th anniversary in 2003.
 Today explore the city, the Peter & Paul Fortress and the Hermitage Museum.

 Begin with a short drive along Nevsky Prospekt, the three-mile avenue that is the backbone of the city, introduces us to Peter’s beautiful city.
 Stops include Gostiny Dvor, the city’s oldest and largest shopping center; Eliseyevsky, an extravagantly beautiful pre-Revolutionary food store, decorated with crystal chandeliers; and the impressive Kazan Cathedral.